 We are ready to fight for an injury victim's rights.
 We know the legal system, and we know how insurance companies try to conceal their obligation to compensate victims.
 Tell them you mean business - contact the Law Offices of Joe Bornstein right away.

 Intentionally inflicted injuries can derail your work and daily life.
 Get back on track with experienced personal legal representation.
 Call Joe today.

 Painful and debilitating injuries can make life seem unfair.
 You didn't ask for this to happen.
-In more than over 45 years of practicing personal injury law, we have emerged as a law firm with an unyielding dedication to our clients in a caring, honest, and ethical way, all the time remaining sensitive and attentive to the special personal needs of each individual.
+In more than 47 years of practicing personal injury law, we have emerged as a law firm with an unyielding dedication to our clients in a caring, honest, and ethical way, all the time remaining sensitive and attentive to the special personal needs of each individual.